Blog - 05 January 2022

 Children observe how friendships are formed and experience firsthand that “family friends” are often in their life for a long time.
 Role modelling healthy friendships is beneficial for children as they can learn the sociable aspects of making new friends and observe how friendships are nurtured.

 Keep in mind that children have different social skills and teaching them about friendships is not a one-size-fits-all approach.
 A child who is shy will need to understand not to manage conflict with fear and they will also need to be courageous and ask a parent or teacher for help if they need.
 Children who are physically active will need to ensure that they don’t hurt others’ feelings when experiencing frustration or anger.
-You know your child best and it’s a good idea to talk openly with your teacher or OSHC educator so that they are aware of your concerns and can help to guide your child.
+You know your child the most and it’s a good idea to openly talk with your teacher or OSHC educator so that they are aware of your concerns and can help to guide your child.

 It’s not easy being a child who is navigating tricky friendships.
 The beauty of being a parent is that you’re able to actively listen and be there for your child when they eventually come home with friendship troubles.